 A site with lots of technical SEO issues (such as broken links and missing pages) means that Google has difficulty crawling the site.
 If Google can't find your clients’ pages, it can't rank them either.

-Running an SEO site checker on regular basis will help your agency keep an eye on crawl errors and fix them as soon as possible.
+Running an SEO site checker on a regular basis will help your agency keep an eye on crawl errors and fix them as soon as possible.
 This will improve site readability and search rankings over time.
 As a best practice, set a regular cadence for running SEO audits (such as monthly).

 As SEO has become more and more complicated, measuring success has become harder as well.
 You can no longer rely on individual metrics to tell the story of your SEO efforts.
 Instead, you need to track multiple metrics covering everything from backlinks and rankings to engagement and conversions.